 National Credit Union Administration RMBS Litigation (2011 – 2013)

 Korein Tillery is co-lead counsel for the National Credit Union Administration (NCUA)-an independent federal agency that is the credit-union equivalent of the FDIC-in its ongoing efforts to recover billions of dollars in losses suffered by failed credit unions as a result of the collapse of the residential mortgage-backed securities (RMBS) market.
-Since 2011, Korein Tillery has helped negotiate settlements totaling nearly $4.3 billion with several leading investment banks-some of the largest RMBS-related settlements to date.
-Korein Tillery is currently prosecuting nearly a dozen other RMBS-related cases on behalf of the NCUA in courts across the country.
+Since 2011, Korein Tillery has jointly prosecuted eighteen separate lawsuits against several leading investment banks.
+To date those cases have resulted in settlements totaling $5.163 billion -some of the largest RMBS-related settlements to date.

 City of Greenville, Ill., et al. v.
 Syngenta Crop Prot., Inc. (2012)